australasian-computer-music-association/acmc23-85-RhizomaticImprovisation/article.md

 you're not making a mistake, it's a mistake."; that and other quotes by Davis can be found at (Western, 2023).
 David Toop (2008, p.
-121) saw differences in improvisation styles and approaches, saying "Dutch improvisation was associated with humour, for example; German with high energy free jazz; American with either the jazz tradition or the influence of John Cage and indeterminacy; British with a more intellectual, finely detailed approach."
+121) saw differences in improvisation styles and approaches, saying "Dutch improvisation was associated with humour, for example: German with high energy free jazz; American with either the jazz tradition or the influence of John Cage and indeterminacy; British with a more intellectual, finely detailed approach."

-The discussion above ranges across many possible topics within musical improvisation, raising questions such as: is improvisation an embodiment of discursive power relationships; is it a musical practice in which mistakes are made; is it a conversation with non-lexical sounds; and/or is it culturally based?
+The discussion above ranges across many possible topics within musical improvisation, raising questions such as: is improvisation an embodiment of discursive power relationships, is it a musical practice in which mistakes are made; is it a conversation with non-lexical sounds; and/or is it culturally based?
 This is just scratching the surface.